-1) The tangent plane projection is also called the "gnomonic projection" and the "central projection".
+The tangent plane projection is also called the "gnomonic projection" and the "central projection".

 If the direction cosines represent observed (RA,Dec), the tangent plane coordinates (xi,eta) are conventionally called the "standard coordinates".
-If the direction cosines are with plane and then rotate the triad so that (x,y) becomes (xi,eta).
+If the direction cosines are with respect to a right-handed triad, (xi,eta) are also right-handed.